ivmai/bdwgc/docs/macros.md

      that we indent ordinary `if` statements.

-  2. Whenever possible, tests are performed on the macros defined in `gcconfig.h` instead of directly testing platform-specific predefined macros.
+  2. Whenever possible, tests are performed on the macros defined in `gcconfig.h` file instead of directly testing platform-specific predefined macros.
 This makes it relatively easy to adapt to new compilers with a different set of predefined macros.
 Currently these macros generally identify platforms instead of features.
 In many cases, this is a mistake.

 Many of the tested configuration macros are at least somewhat defined in either `include/config.h.in` or in `Makefile.direct`.
 Below is an attempt at